 What is Monzo Flex?

-Monzo is the first bank in the UK to launch its own buy-now, pay-later proposition.
+Monzo was the first bank in the UK to launch its own buy-now, pay-later proposition.
 Monzo Flex, as the name suggests, is designed to offer Monzo customers flexibility in how they pay for goods and services.
-They have the option of paying transactions over £30 and up to £3,000 in 3 monthly instalments, interest free, or, alternatively, to pay over 6 or 12 instalments at 19% APR variable.
+They have the option of paying transactions over £30 and up to £5,000 in 3 monthly instalments, interest free, or, alternatively, to pay over 6 or 12 instalments at 19% APR variable.
 There is no charge for making repayments early and there is also the option to move from 3 to 6 or 12 instalments if the customer is struggling to make the repayments.

 Unlike some other buy-now, pay-later firms, which partner with specific retailers and are offered to customers at the checkout page, Monzo Flex is available on all transactions over £30.
-It has been rolled out to a limited number of Monzo customers since 16 September, but will be made available more widely over coming weeks.

 Monzo Flex key feature